markstringer-dti/markstringer-dti.github.io/dti.md

 Grouped under Fibonacci series numbers.

 This is the really important bit you add up the total of the scores on all of the tickets.
-This gives you an overall number for the size of the backlog.
+This gives you an overall number for the size of the to do list.

 This is important number #1.